pratham0039/stealth_assignment_2/readme.md

 # README

-I have solved the problem of retrieving the URLs of trending repositories.
-Initially, I encountered an issue where the URLs were being split with the name `%2f`, which caused incorrect URLs to be scraped.
-The URLs were formatted more like `/login?return_to=%2Fmlflow%2Fmlflow`.
+This project solves the issue of retrieving URLs for trending repositories.
+Initially, I faced a problem where the URLs were being split with the name `%2f`, leading to incorrect URLs being scraped.
+These URLs were formatted like `/login?return_to=%2Fmlflow%2Fmlflow`.

-Once I retrieved the correct link, I attempted to locate the `pyproject.toml` and `requirements.txt` files within the repositories.
-However, I found that the way packages were added to `pyproject.toml` differed across repositories, making it difficult to identify a consistent pattern.
+After obtaining the correct URLs, I attempted to locate the `pyproject.toml` and `requirements.txt` files within the repositories.
+However, I found that the way packages were listed in the `pyproject.toml` varied across repositories, which made it difficult to identify a consistent pattern.

-To overcome this, I utilized OpenAI to help identify the packages, then applied a frequency counter to return the top 10 most common packages used across the repositories.
+To address this, I used OpenAI to assist in identifying the packages and then applied a frequency counter to identify the top 10 most frequently used packages across the repositories.

-The final output:
+**Final Output:**

 Top 10 most frequently used packages:
-setuptools: 8
+- setuptools: 8
-pre-commit: 6
+- pre-commit: 6
-jinja2: 6
+- jinja2: 6
-pytest: 6
+- pytest: 6
-requests: 6
+- requests: 6
-packaging: 6
+- packaging: 6
-pytest-cov: 5
+- pytest-cov: 5
-pydantic: 5
+- pydantic: 5
-pytest-mock: 5
+- pytest-mock: 5
-numpy: 5
+- numpy: 5